-Darrin Verhagen is a senior lecturer in Media and Communication.
+Darrin Verhagen is a senior lecturer in Media and Communication, and runs the Audiokinetic Experiments (AkE) Lab.

 Darrin's postgraduate research has focused on musical extremes – the delicate instability of lowercase sound for his Masters, and the brutality of Noise for his Doctorate.
 His soundtrack practice features music and sound designs for contemporary dance, theatre, installation, film, television and computer games.
 He has released over 20 albums of material internationally, traversing a range of styles, and performs his audiovisual live shows locally and internationally.
 He was the founder and curator of Dorobo records, which showcased Australian sound art for 15 years.

-- Green Room awards: Best Sound Design/Soundtrack, Independent Theatre (M+M, Daniel Schlusser Ensemble) 2013
+- Green Room Best Sound Design/Soundtrack, Independent Theatre (M+M, Daniel Schlusser Ensemble) 2013

 - RMIT (DSC) Research award 2013